tdani01/NeoTypes_kenyer/README.md

 ### uint8 UINTtoSTR(uint64 Number, string String)
 Converts an Unsigned Integer to String.\
-Returns 0 on success and 1 on error.
+Returns 0 on success or 1 on error.

 ### sint64 STRtoSINT(char* Characters, logic* Success)
 Converts the String to a Signed Integer.\